Blog › Methodology

 The three tests every EdgeLab strategy passes

-Out-of-sample performance is the first filter — but not the only one.
-After OOS, every strategy goes through two more validation steps:
+Out-of-sample performance is the first filter — not the only one:

-Set aside the last 20% of your available history before you open the backtest.
+Set aside the most recent 20–30% of your data before you open the backtester.
 Don't look at it.
-Don't reference it.
-Develop your strategy entirely on the in-sample data, then run a single forward test on the OOS window when you're done.
-Whatever comes out, that's your real result.
+Don't "just check" it.
+Develop entirely on the rest, then run one single test on the held-out window when you're done.
+Whatever comes out is your real result.

 If that process kills most of what you build — it's working.